ThibauldMichel/DADA2_Phyloseq/readme.md

 We will plot the data using the ```Phyloseq.R```  script, located in the ```script``` directory, as the ```DADA2.R``` script.

 As the ```Phyloseq.R``` script is using files produced in step 8 of the pipeline as in input, it does not require to run in the same R session than the ```DADA2.R``` script.

+You can run all the commands located in the script, which are not requiring editing.
+The species abundance plots should be saved in the ```plots``` directory.